Let’s look at definitions of Art and Therapy:

 The therapist does not impose interpretations or judgement.
 This refers to the artistic merit of the work, to anything we may think the image represents, and to the child’s thoughts and feelings.
 Being alongside the child on their recovery journey, the role of the therapist is to support the child in finding meaning to their process.
 They can start thinking about those hidden emotions that have surfaced.
-Being alongside an adult with dementia, the role of the therapist is not to offer a cure but a hope for connection and a more positive quality of life for as long as possible.

 Giving a space to the unconscious can allow for painful memories and feelings to emerge.
 It is important that clients are well supported outside of therapy too.
 However, it also enables them to recognise their strengths and celebrate their successes.
 This is helpful in promoting a positive identity and building confidence and self-esteem.

 The art therapist provides a regular, reliable, confidential space, in which the client receives focused attention.
 It might not always seem that there is anything happening in the moment.
 Sometimes sessions trigger feelings that arise later in the day.
 At other times intense emotions will be present in the therapy session.

 The art therapist uses the space provided to create a structured and confidential setting that promotes safety and containment.
 They offer a range of art materials so that clients have a selection to choose from.
 They can draw, paint or make things.
 They might engage in art making alone or with the therapist.